swiftlang/swift/docs/LibraryEvolution.rst

   a declaration in Swift, because a client may depend on them See `New Conformances`_, below.

+In a versioned library, any top-level public entity from the list above may not be made ``public`` without an appropriate version.
+A public entity declared within a versioned type (or an extension of a versioned type) will default to having the same version as the type.

 Code within a library may generally use all other entities declared within the library (barring their own availability checks), since the entire library is shipped as a unit.
 That is, even if a particular API was introduced in v1.0,